Day School Leadership Training Institute (DSLTI)

 The Premier Fellowship For New and Aspiring Heads of School

-The Day School Leadership Training Institute (DSLTI) is the premier fellowship for new and aspiring heads of Jewish day schools and yeshivas.
-Mentors provide engaging experiential learning opportunities, cutting-edge leadership development, ongoing mentoring, and the space to collaboratively problem-solve with a cohort of peers.
-Over the course of two years, DSLTI fellows have the opportunity both to hone their skills and to develop a strong cohort that new and aspiring heads need to keep striving toward their leadership potential.
+The Day School Leadership Training Institute (DSLTI) is a premier fellowship for new and aspiring heads of Jewish day schools and yeshivas.
+Mentors provide engaging experiential learning opportunities, cutting-edge leadership development, ongoing coaching, and spaces to collaboratively problem-solve with a cohort of peers.
+Over the course of two years, fellows will hone their skills and to develop the strong relationships that new and aspiring heads need to keep striving toward their leadership potential.

 Image